Polar Coding for Non-Stationary Channels: A Modified Polarization Scheme

-In the original channel polarization set-up of \cite{Arikan}, where all initial channels are identical, all the channels in each sub-block of length $2^{n-j}$, in the $j$-th level of polarization, are also identical.
-However, in our set-up, where the initial channels are not identical, combining channels that are \emph{very different}, in terms of either the symmetric capacity or the Bhattacharyya parameter, does not lead to a good polarization.
-Therefore, roughly speaking, in order to minimize the effect of combining non-identical channels, we sort the channels in each sub-block, according to their Bhattacharyya parameter, before combining them in the next polarization level.
-A deterministic process with certain permutations at each polarization is defined next followed by specifying the permutations.
+In stationary channel polarization \cite{Arikan}, where all initial channels are identical, all the channels in each sub-block of length $2^{n-j}$, in the $j$-th level of polarization, are also identical.
+However, in our set-up, where the initial channels are not identical, one can combine channels in different orders.
+A deterministic process with certain permutations at each polarization level is defined next followed by specifying the permutations.

 \begin{definition} (\emph{Deterministic Polarization 1}) Consider a polarization level $j$, $j=0,1,\dots,n-1$, with the sequence of channels $\left\{W_{j,i}\right\}$, $i \in [\![N]\!]$.
 This sequence is split into $2^j$ sub-blocks of equal length $2^{n-j}$ of consecutively indexed channels.
-Consider a sub-block $\left\{W_{j,l2^{n-j}+i}\right\}$, for $i\in [\![2^{n-j}]\!]$, where $0 \leq l\leq 2^{j}-1$.
+Consider a sub-block $\left\{W_{j,l2^{n-j}+r}\right\}$, for $r\in [\![2^{n-j}]\!]$, where $0 \leq l\leq 2^{j}-1$.
 Let $\pi_{j,l}: [\![2^{n-j}]\!] \rightarrow [\![2^{n-j}]\!]$ denote a permutation which is determined according to a certain criteria.
-Then $W_{j,l2^{n-j}+i}$ is replaced by $W_{j,l2^{n-j}+\pi_{j,l}(i)}$ after which the channel combining operations of \eq{ch-comb} are applied to compute the channels of the next polarization level $j+1$.
-We refer to this polarization process, which is a combination of Ar{\i}kan's polarization process and certain permutations, as deterministic polarization 1.
-For the sake of brevity, we often drop the permutations $\pi_{j,l}$ from the description of the deterministic polarization 1 assuming that they are known and are applied, as described above, unless otherwise is mentioned. \end{definition}
+Then $W_{j,l2^{n-j}+r}$ is replaced by $W_{j,l2^{n-j}+\pi_{j,l}(r)}$ after which the channel combining operations of \eq{ch-comb} are applied to compute the synthetic channels of the next polarization level $j+1$.
+We refer to this polarization process, which is a combination of Ar{\i}kan's polarization process and certain permutations, as \textit{deterministic polarization} 1.
+For the sake of brevity, we often drop the permutations $\pi_{j,l}$ from the description of the \textit{deterministic polarization} 1 assuming that they are known and are applied, as described above, unless otherwise is mentioned. \end{definition}